webpack/webpack.js.org/src/content/guides/asset-management.md

 </note>
 ```

-Now we can `import` any one of those four types of data (JSON, CSV, TSV, XML) and the `Data` variable we import it to will contain parsed JSON for easy consumption:
+Now we can `import` any one of those four types of data (JSON, CSV, TSV, XML) and the `Data` variable we import will contain parsed JSON for easy consumption:

 __src/index.js__